Blog: Data Insights for Cloud Migration Assessment (What You REALLY Need to Know)

 With more and more organizations considering relocating applications to the cloud for operational efficiency, it is important to use a data-based analytical approach to rationalize the decision to migrate.
 Having used this approach for cloud assessment with large organizations with over 2000 servers in multiple data centers, and hundreds of applications, we have devised an assessment approach that helps you give a business case analysis and objective view of a migration plan.

 How long has it been since you took a good hard look at your infrastructure?
 Are you where you need to be?
 Are there efficiencies to be gained?
 Would you save time and money by moving some or all of your infrastructure to the cloud?
-If you can’t answer these questions straightaway, Motifworks can help!
+If you can’t answer these questions straightaway, Motifworks can help you by offering Azure Managed Services.
 Ask us about our unique approach today!

 Free tools from Microsoft that we recommend for data inventory: